cconrad/cconrad.github.io/content/blog/2017-07-15-scrapy-example-posts-from-ongoingworlds.md

 comments: true
 date: 2017-07-15 15:26:11 +02:00
 date_gmt: 2017-07-15 13:26:11 +0000
-excerpt: "Scrapy is a software project for fetching structured data (think spreadsheets or databases) from any website.
-These are some notes for dummies and forgetful people like me.\r\n\r\n"
+excerpt: Scrapy is a software project for fetching structured data (think spreadsheets or databases) from any website.
+These are some notes for dummies and forgetful people like me.
 header: false
 published: true
 sidebar: left